kendallm360/fitLitty/README.md

 - Making our function dynamic made building the later classes much easier
 - The initial planning of how we would approach the project
 - The project board helped keep us on track
+- The util file we made has made this project much easier than it should have been

 ## Testing: